School of Education

 I am a Fellow of the Higher Education Academy and a member of the PSHE Association.

 My current teaching is mainly within Professional Studies modules.
-I work on undergraduate Year 1, Year 2, Year 3 and full and part-time PGCE modules.
+I work on undergraduate Year 1, Year 2, Year 3 and university centred and School Direct PGCE modules.
 I also teach PSHE within the PGCE programme.
 I supervise PGCE research students and am a Link Tutor.

 I am PGCE primary university centred course lead and school experience director for PGCE SE3.
-I am academic tutor on PGCE full and part-time programmes.
+I am academic tutor for PGCE School Direct programmes.